Scanning Color Negative Film

 Manual

 The values must be carefully chosen to find a best fit that works for a variety of images.
 The specific values used will depend on all the details of your scanning process, but with everything kept consistent the values can be used for all frames scanned from a particular film stock.
-Depending on personal preference and lighting conditions, some frames can be adjusted differently from the best fit density balance.
+Some frames can be adjusted differently from the best fit depending on personal preference or lighting conditions.

 To adjust manually, leave red at 1.0 and reduce the green and blue channels.
 The blue channel adjusts blue/yellow contrast, and the green adjusts green/magenta.
 If highlights are too blue and shadows too yellow, the blue contrast is too high and needs to be set lower.
 The process is similar for the other channel.
 Repeat on both channels while also adjusting white balance until shadows, midtones, and highlights are all neutral.